rohankadekodi/cs360v-s23/lab0.md

 7. Use `strace` to trace only `ioctl` calls made by the VM (read the `strace` man page [here](https://man7.org/linux/man-pages/man1/strace.1.html) for help).
 We suggest redirecting the output (note that `strace` prints to stderr, not stdout) to a separate file. `ioctl` is a system call that allows a userspace program (like QEMU) to communicate with a kernel module (like KVM) and to perform operations that are not expressed by regular system calls.
 See [the ioctl man page](https://man7.org/linux/man-pages/man2/ioctl.2.html) for more information.

-    Boot the VM - you should see lots of `ioctl` calls where the request type (the second argument) begins with `KVM_`.
+    Boot the VM with KVM enabled - you should see lots of `ioctl` calls where the request type (the second argument) begins with `KVM_`.
 Pick out five different `KVM_` request types (check the top of the log file) and, using the [KVM API documentation](https://www.kernel.org/doc/Documentation/virtual/kvm/api.txt) as a reference, briefly describe what those requests do.

 # Grading rubric